Understanding the AEIOU-TIPS Approach for Evaluating AMS

 • Trauma (including head injury)

-• Infection (like meningitis or sepsis)
+• Infection (meningitis, sepsis)

 • Psychiatric disorders